Computing isogenies from modular equations in genus two: The case K=Q(√5)

 We illustrate our algorithm in the Hilbert case with $K = \Q(\sqrt{5})$ by computing a $\beta$-isogeny between Jacobians with real multiplication by $\Z_K$, where

 We work over the prime finite field $k = \F_{56311}$, whose characteristic is large enough for our purposes.
-We choose a trivialization of $\Z_K\tens k$, in other words a square root of~$5$ in~$k$, so that $\beta=26213$.
+We choose a trivialization of $\Z_K\otimes k$, in other words a square root of~$5$ in~$k$, such that $\beta=26213$.

 Consider the Gundlach invariants